RHInception/re-docs/messageformats/recore-reworkers.rst

 Deployment Message Formats
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-This section describes the two message formats emitted by
+This section describes the message formats emitted by **re-core** to
-**re-core**.
+workers.

 .. _messageformats_recore_simple: